danse-inelastic/pyre/docs/pyreLibraries.rst

 Extending the capabilities of pyre.db: dsaw.db
 ----------------------------------------------

 An extension to pyre.db, called dsaw, has recently been developed.
-It allows users to access the SQLAlchemy plugin.
+It allows users to access the SQLAlchemy engine for advanced SQL manipulations.
 It also allows users to access all the types of pyre.db plus three others:

 .. autofunction:: dsaw.db.reference
 .. autofunction:: dsaw.db.referenceSet